Alanis Morissette: 1994–1999: Jagged Little Pill and Supposed Former Infatuation Junkie

 Following the tour, Morissette began practicing Iyengar Yoga for balance.
-After the last December 1996 show, she went to India for six weeks, accompanied by her mother, two aunts and two friends.
+After the last December 1996 show, she went to India for six weeks, accompanied by Georgia, two aunts and two friends.
 The trip left her with an indelible impression and set the cornerstone for the concept of her next album.

-1998–2000: Supposed Former Infatuation Junkie and Alanis Unplugged

 Morissette was featured as a guest vocalist on Ringo Starr's cover of "Drift Away" on his 1998 album, Vertical Man, and on the songs "Don't Drink the Water" and "Spoon" on the Dave Matthews Band album Before These Crowded Streets.
 She recorded the song "Uninvited" for the soundtrack to the 1998 film City of Angels.
 Although the track was never commercially released as a single, it received widespread radio airplay in the U.S. At the 1999 Grammy Awards, it won in the categories of Best Rock Song and Best Female Rock Vocal Performance, and was nominated for Best Song Written for a Motion Picture, Television or Other Visual Media.
+It was also nominated for a Golden Globe Award for Best Original Song.

-Later in 1998, Morissette released her fourth album, Supposed Former Infatuation Junkie, which she wrote and produced with Glen Ballard.
+In November 1998, Morissette released her fourth album, Supposed Former Infatuation Junkie, which she wrote and co-produced with Glen Ballard.
 The label hoped to sell 1 million copies of the album on initial release; instead, it debuted at number one on the Billboard 200 chart with first-week sales of 469,000 copies—a record, at the time, for the highest first-week sales of an album by a female artist.
 The wordy, personal lyrics on Supposed Former Infatuation Junkie alienated many fans, and after the album sold considerably less than Jagged Little Pill (1995), many labelled it an example of the sophomore jinx.
-However, it received positive reviews, including a four-star review from Rolling Stone.
+It received positive reviews, including a four-star review from Rolling Stone.
 In Canada, it won the Juno Award for Best Album and was certified four times platinum.
-"Thank U", the album's only major international hit single, was nominated for the 2000 Grammy Award for Best Female Pop Vocal Performance; the music video, which featured Morissette nude, generated mild controversy.
-Morissette herself directed the videos for "Unsent" and "So Pure", which won, respectively, the MuchMusic Video Award for Best Director and the Juno Award for Video of the Year.
+"Thank U", the album's only major international hit single, was released in October 1998 and was nominated for the 2000 Grammy Award for Best Female Pop Vocal Performance; the music video, which featured Morissette nude, generated mild controversy.
+She directed the videos for "Unsent" and "So Pure", which won, respectively, the MuchMusic Video Award for Best Director and the Juno Award for Video of the Year.